twig33/proxy-dll-helper/README.md

                         with _proxy appended.
                    -h Display this Usage screen and exit
 ```
-The proxy dll files will be generated in the running directory.
+The application generates a .def file and a header file.
+The .def file forwards every original dll's export function to the original dll.
+The header file is needed when compiling using msvc (todo: note what msvc complained about in my case)
-Note that the generated header file is required only for the msvc compiler, on mingw-w64 it breaks the compilation of the proxy dll.
+Note that the generated header file is needed **only** for the msvc compiler, on mingw-w64 it breaks the compilation of the proxy dll.
+The files will be generated in the running directory.
 ## TODO
   Make it crossplatform
   Remove the dependency on dumpbin